Zoefia/Zoefia-aime-extrapolation/readme.md

 ```

 ### NOTE:
-- If you are using the pretrained models that we published, pl
+- If you are using the pretrained models that we published, please make sure you use `world_model=rssm` for the Walker models, and `world_model=rssmo` for the Cheetah models.

+## Results